grintheone/gotodoapp/README.md

-Basic todo-app build with golang
+Basic todo-app built with golang